 It is with great pleasure that I welcome you to the Montgomery County Probate Court's web site.
 The probate judge is also the Clerk of the Probate Court.
 To assist me in managing the court records, the deputy clerks maintain and make available to the public all of the Probate Court records.
+Some records are not readily available like adoption and mental health records.
 We are dedicated to creating an easily accessible Court for the citizens of Montgomery County.
+To help manage this we have implemented e-filing.

 The Probate Court possesses exclusive jurisdiction over the administration of estates and trusts, appointment of guardians for incompetents and estates of minors, adoptions, the issuance of marriage licenses, name changes, commitment of the mentally ill and various other actions.
 The Court also approves settlements in wrongful death actions and minor injury claims.